juanpicado/demo/README.md

 ![Preview](https://github.com/timfuhrmann/next-video-streaming-platform-hls/blob/develop/public/readme-preview.png)

-## Video Streaming (HLS)
+## Dynamic Adaptive Streaming
-HLS breaks down video files into smaller downloadable HTTP files and delivers them using the HTTP protocol.
-This approach provides several advantages such as smaller loading times, adaptive bitrate video delivery [and more.](https://developer.apple.com/documentation/http_live_streaming)
+"Dynamic Adaptive Streaming over HTTP (DASH), also known as MPEG-DASH, is an adaptive bitrate streaming technique that enables high quality streaming of media content over the Internet delivered from conventional HTTP web servers.
+Similar to Apple's HTTP Live Streaming (HLS) solution, MPEG-DASH works by breaking the content into a sequence of small segments, which are served over HTTP.

-Because of missing resources, the same demo video is being used for every media item.
+For demo purposes the same demo video is being used for every media item."
+[Read more.](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP)

 ## Custom Media Player
 The application uses its own custom media player.
-Unfortunately the audio and subtitle selection had to be removed because of missing support by the demo video.
+Because of missing resources audio and subtitle selection are not included but could easily be implemented.

 ![Media Player](https://github.com/timfuhrmann/next-video-streaming-platform-hls/blob/develop/public/readme-media-player.png)

 ## SEO
-In terms of SEO the application is optimized and provides suitable meta tags for every media item generated server side.
+In terms of SEO the application is optimized and provides suitable tags for every media item generated server side.

 ![SEO](https://github.com/timfuhrmann/next-video-streaming-platform-hls/blob/develop/public/readme-seo-demo.png)